Addictions and Internal Power StrugglesBy Dr. Margaret Paul

 Internal power struggles often impede addiction recovery: one inner part demanding to stop the addiction and another part resisting being controlled.

 Do you have an inner authoritarian wounded part who tries to control your addictions with declarations and rules?
 Do you have a resistant wounded part who digs in it's heels?
 This creates an internal power struggle that immobilizes addiction recovery.

 The authoritarian wounded self, believing it can have control by just laying down the law, sets rigid limits:

 "Today I am starting on my new diet.
 I will only eat a prepared liquid food for breakfast and lunch and I will have a normal dinner."

-"From now on, I'm cutting out fats."
+"From now on, I'm cutting out sugar and junk foods."

 "I'll start writing down everything I eat."